The Fedibook project

 The Fedibook software is free and open source, released under the GNU Affero General Public License v3.0 (AGPL-3.0) and available on Codeberg for anyone to download.

 This does not mean that having an account on an instance is necessarily free.
-Servers cost money, and whoever chooses to operate a Fedibook instance sets their own terms.
-Most Fediverse servers are operated by volunteers and funded through sponsorships, and it is very likely that this will also be the case for most Fedibook instances.
-That said, there is nothing stopping someone from offering a professionally hosted service with a monthly subscription.
-Either way, remember that you are never paying with your data — unlike on Big Tech platforms.
+Servers cost money, and whoever operates a Fedibook instance sets their own terms.
+Most Fediverse servers are run by volunteers and funded through community support — it is very likely that most Fedibook instances will follow the same model.
+Either way, you are never paying with your data, unlike on Big Tech platforms.

 Is there a mobile app?